 Pomeranians love to be part of a family.
 They are sensitive and intuitive dogs.
 They prefer the indoors and being close to their family but they do want to go out to explore a couple of times a day.
 Their over-fluffy and soft appearance makes them exciting for kids of all ages.
 Pomeranian can tolerate children of all ages with supervision.
 Older children can assist with Pom-pom’s needs more independently which is helpful.
 Pomeranians need families who are willing to tolerate their grooming needs and can manage their barking.
 The Pomeranian is loud at times for such a small dog.
 Consistent training and exposure are helpful in showing your Pomeranian when it is and is not necessary to bark.

-Overall, this small dog is well loved and adored by their families.
+Pomeranian dogs are a luxurious family-oriented breed.
+This small dog is well loved and adored by their families.
 A well cared for, well groomed Pomeranian even draws lots of public attention and it’s easy to see why!